zhiweigu2000/Job-finding/Q&A.md

 How do you overcome overfitting?
 Please list 3-5 practical experience.

-- Cross-validation: separate data into several fold, such as 5 folds.
-Use 4 folds to train data and test on the remaining fold.
+- Cross-validation: shuffle data randomly, separate data into several fold, such as 5 folds.
+Use 4 folds to train data and test on the remaining fold to retain the evaluation score
 - Data augmentation: if cannot increase size of dataset, transform data
 - Feature selection: only select the most important features by testing out different set of features
 - Add noise